PyChina/weekly/content/Issue/issue-18.md

 - [PyLint: Analyzing Python Code](http://www.blog.pythonlibrary.org/2012/06/12/pylint-analyzing-python-code/) (pythonlibrary.org)

 Linters are very important for keeping the quality of your code high and catching bugs.
-If you don’t use Pylint or something similar then you should likely take a look at this post.
+If you don't use Pylint or something similar then you should likely take a look at this post.

 <a href="http://agiliq.com/blog/2012/06/__new__-python/">__new__() in python</a>
  (agiliq.com)